To mark International Women’s Day, we interviewed some truly remarkable Cleanaway women. Here are their stories. Read part one here.

 With two young children, Kristy reinforces the importance of workplaces allowing more flexibility – with options such as working from home or flexible hours occasionally to help facilitate a family life.
 Kristy says, “For me it’s all about trying to maintain the balance between work and family.
 I’m lucky I have such a supportive family that allows me to do what I love.”

-Check back tomorrow for the final instalment of our International Women’s Day Series.
+Check back tomorrow for the final installment of our International Women’s Day Series.